Adam-Tem/Exer-sketch/Timelog.md

 ### 1.5 hours

 Okay the initial setup of the expo app is going well.
 Some very annoying issues with the layout and I forgot that it is by columns instead of rows that the spacing works so spent 20 minutes trying to work that out but I have managed to get at least some sort of general layout going!

+## 16 June 2024

+### 0.75 hours

+Well I am definitely scratching my head now.
+I have added a simple arrow function that logs when the pressable components are clicked and that works fine, but I am now getting an error where I have a router problem?
+Hmm, some debugging and googling needed.

+### 1 hour

+The learning curve is pretty steep but we are getting there.
+Managed to create a mini test dataset and then now have it displayed using a flatlist which is cool!
+I can understand now that each of these values in the dataset can then be contained inside their own component style to be formatted nicely, so I guess that can be next!

+### 1 hour

+After a little bit of chatGPT prompting and some design prompts from dad, we now have a working leaderboard that is displaying scores from a json list in order!
+A bit of a mess at the moment as it is all just in the one file for the globalLeaderboard but the flatlist is cool and then to actually have a bit of logic in is nice as well.
+I guess the next goal would be to get some sort of list for the home page display and try and switch between them, or maybe first do it for a synthetic global and local list.